 Scheduling an Interview

 The U.S. Department of State is now posting online approximate wait times for consular visa processing.
-The Visa Wait Times Site provides average wait times for appointments and predicts the amount of time it will take each consulate to issue a visa.
-The wait times for artists are found under the description "all other nonimmigrant visas."
+The Visa Wait Times Site provides some information about how to find average wait times for appointments and for each consulate to issue a visa.
 Please note: Wait times represent averages and do not take into consideration the time it takes to return the passport to the artist, which varies but is typically within a week of the interview.
 Note that consulates will not generally issue a visa more than 90 days in advance of the validity period.